2025–26 DHB-Pokal

-The 2025–26 DHB-Pokal is the 49th edition of the tournament, held from 16 August 2025 to 19 April 2026.
+The 2025–26 DHB-Pokal was the 49th edition of the tournament, held from 16 August 2025 to 19 April 2026.

 Format

 In the first round eleven teams from 2.
 Bunesliga and 3.
-Liga will face against each other.
-The teams will be split into a north-and south group.
-In the second round, the teams from the Bundesliga join, except for the three best-placed teams from the last edition, those will join in the round of 16.
-The tournament will come to an end with a final four in the Lanxess Arena in Cologne.
+Liga faced against each other.
+The teams were split into a north-and south group.
+In the second round, the teams from the Bundesliga joined, except for the three best-placed teams from the last edition, those joined in the round of 16.
+The tournament came to an end with a final four in the Lanxess Arena in Cologne.

 Schedule

 The rounds of the 2025–26 competition were scheduled as follows: